karahanyilmazer/dcsem/README.md

 ### Simulating and fitting data with a Layer SEM

-The API of the MultiLayerSEM class is quite similar to DCM, except we don't have an input (the input is random noise).
+The API of the MultiLayerSEM class is quite similar to DCM, except we don't have an input (the input is random noise) and there are no self-connections.

 In the below example, we simulate a 2 ROI, 3 layer model and we fit the parameters to the simulated data and plot the posterior distributions.